copperwater/Encircle/README.md

 It works with ordinary IRC client syntax, and it also provides low-level access to receive and send raw data to the server.

 Features of note:
 * Channels and queries are all given their own screens.
-The currently displaying one can be changed with TAB.
+Use TAB to switch between windows.
 * Scrolling through a window is done with the arrow keys.

 Arguments/initialization options: